 Michelle Huynh (studio director/Tap Classes)

 Miss Michelle is from Baltimore, MD.
-She has been teaching tap dance and choreographing for the past twenty-two years.
+She has been teaching tap dance and choreographing for the past twenty-three years.
 She began her dance training at the age of 9, at the Jean Kettell Studio of Dance in Baltimore, MD.
 There she studied ballet, tap and jazz under the direction of former Rockette, Jean Kettell Gable.
 Michelle has attended the Towson State University Summer Dance Program, and Dundalk Community College's Act I program in Baltimore where she has had training in ballet, tap, jazz, modern, musical theatre and choreography.
 Michelle has taken numerous dance workshops at SUNY Brockport; studying ballet, tap, jazz, modern, Irish, African, hip hop and Brazilian dance forms; as well as dance classes at 171 Cedar Arts Center in NY, Steps and the Broadway Dance Center in NYC, and ballet, pilates and hip hop at BCC in Binghamton.
 Michelle has continued her dance instruction from DMA (Dance Masters of America); NADAA (National Association of Dance and Affiliated Arts, Inc.) and NTE (National Tap Ensemble).
 Choreography credits include recital and competition dances; Disney's Magic Music Day performances; the tap choreography in Hamilton Gibson's Anything Goes and the choreography in HG's George M.

 JASON AUMAN (VOICE LESSONS, musical theatre)